Tashfiquzzaman/Web_Automation_Project-_with-_Selenium-TestNG_-Page-Object-Model/README.md

 ## ✨ Features

-- ✅ Scroll to different sections of the website.
+- ✅ Scroll to visit the whole website.
 - ✅ Perform mouse hover actions and select a writer.
-- ✅ Hover over menus and select options.
+- ✅ Hover over menus and select options for writer's written books.
 - ✅ Filter text and check selected books.
 - ✅ View book overviews and add them to the cart.
 - ✅ Navigate to the shopping cart, provide a phone number, and proceed to checkout.